rossetti/RossettiArenaBook/docs/02-Chapter2.md

 the time is distributed according to a Weibull distribution with shape of 2 and a scale of 4.5.

-Setup an model to generate 100 observations of the service time.
+Setup a model to generate 100 observations of the service time.
 Compute the theoretical expected value of the distribution.
 Estimate the expected value of the distribution and compute a 95\% confidence interval on the expected value.
 Did your confidence interval contain the theoretical